helenajovcic7/AzureHack/Labs/LAB_01_how_does_azure_work.md

 In this lab, you will:

-+ Login and browse through the Azure portal
++ Learn about fundamentals of managing Azure